Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 To study the difference in frequencies of directed triadic closure, we visualize the eight average directed closure coefficients of 10 networks in \Cref{Fig:Sesh}, where each row contains two networks within the same domain.
 We find that each domain of networks has their own directed triadic closure patterns.
-In social networks, different wedge types have similar closure frequencies, which is due to the abundance of reciprocated edges~\cite{newman2002email}.
+In social networks, different wedge types have similar closure frequencies, likely due to the abundance of reciprocal edges~\cite{newman2002email}.
 In communication networks, the tall blue bars associated with out-in wedge type means one is more likely to connect to people with whom they both send communications; this might be a result of shared interest.
-In contrast, citation networks have low closure coefficients for out-in wedge (short blue bars), meaning that one is not likely to cite or be cited by papers with the same reference: this phenomenon might comes from a conflict of interest; moreover, due to near non-existence of cycles, in-in wedges and out-out wedges are each only closed in one direction.
-Similar patterns appear in the food webs and web graphs, where there is a hierarchical structure and a lack of cycles.
-Lastly, we observe similar asymmetry in all citation, food web, and web graphs, $\acc{io}{o} \geq \acc{io}{i}$, from the orange bars showing significantly higher outbound closure rate than inbound rate.
+In contrast, citation networks have low closure coefficients for out-in wedge (short blue bars), meaning that one is not likely to cite or be cited by papers with the same reference: this phenomenon might come from a conflict of interest; moreover, due to near non-existence of cycles, in-in wedges and out-out wedges are each only closed in one direction.
+Similar patterns appear in the food webs and web graphs, where there is a hierarchical structure and few cycles.
+Lastly, we observe similar asymmetry in all citation, food web, and web graphs, namely that $\acc{io}{o} > \acc{io}{i}$, from the orange bars showing significantly higher outbound closure rate than inbound rate.